Surry (1811 ship): Later voyages

 Now classed Æ1, Surrey exited Plymouth on 7 April 1834 and 132 days later reached Port Jackson on 17 August.
 Kemp was still her master but her surgeon was John Smith.
-On this voyage all 260 male prisoners safely reached Sydney.Surrey sailed from Cork on 9 January 1836, taking 129 days to reach Port Jackson on 17 May.
+On this voyage all 260 male prisoners safely reached Sydney.

+Surrey sailed from Cork on 9 January 1836, taking 129 days to reach Port Jackson on 17 May.
 Her new master was George Sinclair, and her surgeon was Thomas Robertson.
-Five of the 229 male convicts aboard died on the voyage and two were re-landed; the remaining 224 reached Sydney safely.Surrey arrived in Port Adelaide on 11 October 1838 from London.
-Migrants who travelled in this vessel formed a township on the road to Onkaparinga, South Australia, which they named Surryville.Surrey sailed direct from the Downs on 2 April 1840 with 213 prisoners, all women.
+Five of the 229 male convicts aboard died on the voyage and two were re-landed; the remaining 224 reached Sydney safely.

+Surrey arrived in Port Adelaide on 11 October 1838 from London.
+Migrants who travelled in this vessel formed a township on the road to Onkaparinga, South Australia, which they named Surryville.

+Surrey sailed direct from the Downs on 2 April 1840 with 213 prisoners, all women.
 After a voyage of 102 days she reached Port Jackson on 13 July.
 Sinclair was still master, and accompanied on this voyage by surgeon Ed.
 Leah.
 One prisoner died on this voyage; the remainder landed safely in Sydney.

 On her last voyage as a convict transport, Surrey sailed from Downs to Hobart Town via the Cape, departing 5 April 1842 and arriving 128 days later on 11 August.
 Her master now was Henry Naylor; her surgeon was John Tarn.
 Three of the 250 male prisoners embarked died during the passage.
 She delivered 247 to the authorities in Hobart Town.
 On her voyage she stopped at Cape Town where she picked up six more prisoners.
 Two of these may have been former soldiers of the guard on Somersetshire whom a court martial there had sentenced to transportation for their role in an abortive mutiny.

 Parsons (1988) reports that Surrey also conveyed convicts in 1848.

+Fate

-FateSurry was broken up in 1857.
+Surry was broken up in 1857.